Spherical Perspective on Learning with Normalization Layers: Geometric phenomena in Adam

 \textbf{Protocol.} For evaluation, we conduct experiments on two architectures: VGG16~\citep{simonyan2014very} and ResNet~\citep{he2016deep} -- more precisely ResNet20, a simple variant designed for small images~\citep{he2016deep}, and ResNet18, a popular variant for image classification.
 We consider three datasets: SVHN~\citep{netzer2011reading}, CIFAR10 and CIFAR100~\citep{krizhevsky2009learning}.

 Since our goal is to evaluate the significance of phenomena on radially-invariant parameters, i.e., the convolution filters followed by BN, we only apply variants of Adam including AdamG and AdamW on convolution layers.
-For comparison consistency, we keep standard Adam on the remaining parameters.
-We also use a fixed grid hyperparameter search budget and frequency for each method and each architecture (see Appendix~\ref{training_implem_details} for details).
+For comparison consistency, we keep standard Adam on the remaining parameters, and we use a fixed grid hyperparameter search budget and frequency for each method and each architecture (see \ref{training_implem_details} for details).

+Besides, please also remember that the impact of the scaling and bias parameters (which belongs to the remaining non radially-invariant parameters) is out of the scope of this study.
+Nevertheless, we additionally evaluate the variants of Adam on CNNs with BN without scaling and bias parameters (BN w/o affine) in \ref{bn_wo_affine} and observe marginal performance difference in comparison to CNNs with standard BN.
+It hints that the normalization layer in BN plays the most important role regarding the model performance.

-\textbf{Results.} In Table~\ref{tab:results} we report quantitative results of Adam variants across architectures and datasets.
-In addition, we compare the evolution of the training loss in Fig.~\ref{fig:loss_comparison}.
+\textbf{Results.} In Table~\ref{tab:results}, we report quantitative results of Adam variants across architectures and datasets.
+To indicate that AdamW and AdamG are actually only used on convolutional filters, while Adam is used for the other parameters, we denote the experimented methods as AdamW$^\dagger$ and AdamG$^\dagger$.
+In addition, we compare the evolution of the training loss in Figure~\ref{fig:loss_comparison} and the top1 accuracy on the validation set in Figure~\ref{fig:acc_comparison}.

 We observe that each phenomenon displays a specific trade-off between generalization (accuracy on the test set) and training speed, as following.
-Neutralizing \textbf{(a)} has little effect on the speed over Adam, yet achieves better accuracy.
-Although it slows down training, neutralizing \textbf{(ab)} leads to minima with the overall best accuracy on test set.
+Neutralizing \textbf{(a)} has little effect on the speed over Adam, yet achieves better accuracy on the train set.
+Although it slows down training, neutralizing \textbf{(ab)} leads to minima with the overall best accuracy on test set in the case of BN equipped CNNS.
 Note that AdamW$^\dagger$ neutralizes \textbf{(b2)} with its decoupling and is the fastest method, but finds minima with overall worst generalization properties.
 By constraining the optimization to the hypersphere, AdamG$^\dagger$ speeds up training over the other variants.
 Finally, neutralizing \textbf{(c)} with Adam w/o \textbf{(abc)} brings a slight acceleration, though reaches lower accuracy than Adam w/o \textbf{(ab)}.
+In terms of generalization, before the first decrease of the learning rate, neutralizing \textbf{(a)} displays the same speed in terms of reached accuracy on the valid set compared to Adam.
+When neutralizing \textbf{(ab)} and \textbf{(abc)}, we observe a slight increase, comparable with AdamG$\dagger$.
+After the first decrease of the learning rate, we observe the same hierarchy as in Table~\ref{tab:results}.

-We can see that the revealed geometrical phenomena impact substantially training of BN-equipped CNNs.
+These results show that the geometrical phenomena revealed by our analysis in the spherical framework have a significant impact on the training of BN-equipped CNNs.